pyOpenSci/lessons/running-code/execute-script.md

 ```

 :::{tip}
 All Python files should end in a `.py`.
 The `.py` is required for Windows to associate a script with Python.
-In comparison, on Linux and Mac machines, `.py` is a recommended best practice; the shebang (`!`) associates the file with Python.
+In comparison, on Linux and Mac machines, `.py` is a recommended best practice;

- For simplicity and reproducibility, which ensures that your code runs consistently across machines, you should always just include the `.py` extension in your Python files~
+the shebang (`#!`) associates the script execution with Python.

-Windows doesn’t rely on a shebang (`#!`) to determine how to execute a Python file; instead, it treats the shebang line in a Python file as a comment and ignores it.
-However, including a shebang in your script doesn’t cause any issues on Windows because Python just reads the line as
+Windows doesn’t rely on a shebang (`#!`) to determine how to execute a Python file.
+Instead, Python sees the first `#` and treats the line as a comment and ignores it!
-a comment and ignores it!

-Because of these differences between Mac/Linux and Windows, it is best practice to use both a shebang in your .py files and to add the `.py` extension for all Python scripts.
+For reproducibility, which ensures that your code runs consistently across machines, you should always include the `.py` extension and the shebang (`#!`) in your Python scripts.
 :::

+(execute-script-comparison)=
 ## Comparing passing files to Python vs the "shebang" (`#!`) execution approach

-There are pros and cons of using the two approaches above to executive Python files.
+There are pros and cons of using the two approaches above to execute Python files.

 ### Pros of passing a file to `python`:
+- It works with all files: The file path passed to Python doesn't have to end in a `.py` (not even on Windows)
-- don't need execute permissions
+- It works with more restrictive fiels: The file doesn't need execute permissions
-- works on every system
+- It's reproducible: This approach works on every system
-- explicit about what you expect to happen
+- You are being explicit about what you expect to happen

-### Pros of inserting a shebang to the file:
+### Pros of associateing your script with a launcher:
-- file is associated with specific python
+- The Python version used is assicated with a specific Python installation
-  - don't have to remember which
-- don't have to use the `python` command
+- That Python can be different that the Python installation currenlty active in a [`virtual-environment`](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments)
-  - don't have to even remember it is a Python script
+- You don't have to remember when using the command which Python installation the script should be associated with, or even that the script is written in Python

+(execute-script-name-eq-main)=
 ## Separating script from import behavior

 Sometimes a Python file that is useful to execute is also useful to import.
 You may want to use `shiny_hello`